Here comes the science bit: 7 secret ingredients in the best communications

 Richard believes that the more scientific the approach you take to marketing, the more likely you are to achieve success because often what you need to know is counterintuitive.

-This article is the first in a two part series.
-Richard outlines the first four of his seven tips on how marketers can ensure they are finding scientific insights and making the most of digital and AI developments.
+In this article, Richard outlines seven tips for marketers on how to ensure they are finding scientific insights and making the most of digital and AI developments.

 Tip 1.
 Stand on the shoulders of giants